home-cloud-io/core/README.md

 npm start
 ```

-This will open your browser to the web client running locally and proxying all requests to the home cloud server running on `localhost:8000`.
+This will open your browser to the web client running locally on `localhost:3000` and proxying all requests to the home cloud server running on `localhost:8000`.